 Take their customer journey and make sure you know exactly what your personas would do next.

 Finally, set up reminders in your calendar to revisit your customer personas, update them, and create new ones.

 2. Use the right tools

 You can build and perfect all kinds of marketing campaigns without any marketing tools.
-However, the right tools can make the process so much easier, faster, and more effective.
+However, the right lead gen tools can make the process much easier, faster, and more effective.
 They take away all of the things you don’t need to do and let you focus on what you most need to.